Quixowo/Quixowo/README.md

 ### About me

-Hi, I'm Thang.
-I'm a Computer Science student at UC Berkeley, graduating in May 2028.
+Hi, I'm Thang Nguyen.
+I'm a Computer Science student at UC Berkeley, graduating in May 2029.

 I work on machine learning and AI systems: retrieval-augmented generation, agent loops, tool design, and computer vision.
 Right now I'm a software engineering intern at Buildbee and an AI/ML Fellow with Cornell's Break Through Tech.
 Before that I did deep-sea imagery segmentation research for the U.S. Department of the Interior and taught CS61A at Berkeley.